cilium/cilium/Documentation/concepts/networking/masquerading.rst

 Setting the routable CIDR
   The default behavior is to exclude any destination within the IP allocation CIDR of the local node.
-If the pod IPs are routable across a wider network, that network can be specified with the option: ``native-routing-cidr:
+If the pod IPs are routable across a wider network, that network can be specified with the option: ``ipv4-native-routing-cidr:
   10.0.0.0/8`` in which case all destinations within that CIDR will **not** be masqueraded.